system-zero/system-zero/data/docs/la.md

       in this case the mumber of expressions is considered the length of the array.
 If not, the interpreter will throw an OUT_OF_BOUNDS error.

+  - you can set all the array items with a specific value using:

+    ar[*] = value

+    *Note* that this syntax should attributed to S-Lang programming language.

   - you can get or set an item from or to an array, using indices that can be negative:

     array[-2] or array[0] = expression

-    - array indices are starting from zero, and -1 denotes the last item in the array.
+    Array indices are starting from zero, and -1 denotes the last item in the array.
 ```

 ## keywords and Operators (reserved):